• Skip to main content

 Jean-Talon Market

-The most famous attraction in the area is Jean-Talon Market, a large open-air market that’s one of the biggest markets in Montreal.
+The most famous attraction in the area is Jean-Talon Market.
+This large open-air market is one of the biggest markets in Montreal.
 It’s a great place to get a bite or pick up some fresh produce for a self-catering stay in Montreal.

 The neighbourhood is also home to Montreal’s thriving Little Italy community.
-If you’ve got a craving for pizza or a strong cup of espresso, this might be the place to do it!
+If you’ve got a craving for pizza or a strong espresso, this might be the place to do it!

 Recommended hotels in Le Petite-Patrie

 There isn’t a huge selection of accommodations in this area.
-Expect to find mostly homestays and apartments, which is, of course, perfect if you’re looking for a more local experience on your visit to Montreal!
+Expect to find mostly homestays and apartments.
+It’s perfect for a more local experience on your visit to Montreal.

-• The Wonderful Pink Studio By Den Stays: Located in the heart of Little Italy, this fantastic one-bedroom apartment sleeps 3 people oozes with cool modern Quebecois-style.
+• The Wonderful Pink Studio By Den Stays dwells in the beating heart of Little Italy.
+This fantastic one-bedroom apartment sleeps 3 people and oozes cool modern Quebecois-style.

-• Fun & Funky studio by Den Stays: While it might not be as funky as a boutique art hotel, this apartment is almost identical to its sister property next door and is a great place for a comfy stay in Montreal’s coolest area.
+• Fun & Funky studio by Den Stays is almost identical to its sister property next door seen above.
+While it might not be as funky as a boutique art hotel, it’s a great place for a comfy stay in Montreal’s coolest area.

-• Plaza Central Luxury Penthouse by Liv MTL: If your Montreal trip plans include living like royalty, check off the box with this absolutely massive chic luxury apartment.
+• Plaza Central Luxury Penthouse by Liv MTL: is the area’s top choice if your Montreal trip plans include living like royalty.
+You’ll check off all the boxes with this massive chic luxury apartment.

 Underground City